simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 ---

-# Why can C# implementation be so elegant?
+# How can C# Implementation be so Elegant?
 It is using **reflection** to access the attributes of a struct during runtime.

 ---